 Among the other tracks Jackson and Anka worked on way back in 1980 are “I Never Heard” and “It Don’t Matter To Me”.

-“It Don’t Matter To Me” remained completely unheard until 2018, when the track was licensed by Anka and the Jackson Estate to Canadian artist, Drake, who sampled it in the hit song “Don’t Matter To Me” from his Scorpion album in 2018.
+“It Don’t Matter To Me” remained unheard until 2018, when the track was licensed by Anka and the Jackson Estate to Canadian artist Drake, who sampled it in the hit song “Don’t Matter To Me” from his Scorpion album in 2018.

-The full and unadulterated original versions of “I Never Heard” and “It Don’t Matter To Me” remain unreleased.
+The unadulterated original versions of “I Never Heard” and “It Don’t Matter To Me” remain unreleased.